Cloudflare offers several options to enable SSL within the panel. This article is an overview of how to enable SSL for a Cloudflare-enabled domain.

 - Your visitors will see HTTPS and a secure padlock in their browser.

-- You must have a self-signed or a professionally-signed certificate installed to use the Full SSL service.
+- You must have a self-signed, professionally-signed certificate, or 'Let's Encrypt' certificate installed to use the Full SSL service.

 - View Secure Hosting for information on how to create an SSL certificate with DreamHost.